What To Wear During Labor and Delivery - Baby Chick

 A person wearing a dark, knee-length, short-sleeved labor gown made of soft fabric.
 The dress has a wrap-style front with a slightly draped neckline.
 The person is gently cradling their abdomen, suggesting a pregnancy.

 This knee-length gown is made of soft, breathable fabric and comes in lots of cute, solid colors and floral prints.
-It can work as a labor and delivery gown because it’s very stretchy and gives your care providers easy access to whatever they need (e.g., epidural site, external monitors, vaginal checks, etc.) during your labor.
+It can work as a labor and delivery gown because it’s very stretchy and gives your care providers easy access to whatever they need (e.g., epidural site, external monitors, vaginal checks).
 You can also open it in the front, which makes it perfect for skin-to-skin contact and breastfeeding.
 You can even wear it around the house during the postpartum period (the first few months after baby is born).1

 A person is standing against a plain white background, wearing a knee-length gray robe reminiscent of a hospital gown for labor, complete with long sleeves and a tied waist belt.
 The matching socks add to the ensembles comfort.
 The person has long, wavy hair and looks directly at the camera.

-The Hatch Collection hospital essentials set comes with a cozy, nursing-friendly bamboo gown that’s super soft!
-This birthing gown is a great option because it will help you bring a little luxury to the hospital.
+The Hatch Collection hospital essentials set comes with a cozy, nursing-friendly, super-soft bamboo birthing gown!
+This birthing gown is a great option because it adds a touch of luxury to the hospital.
 In addition, this box contains a bamboo brief (with full coverage and no elastics), a matching bamboo robe, and gray socks.

 4. Kindred Bravely Labor and Delivery Gown

 If you’re looking for more cute patterns, here’s another similar labor and delivery gown we recommend.
-This one is also just like hospital gowns, which the hospital staff will appreciate because of its convenient features.
+This one is also similar to a hospital gown, which hospital staff will appreciate for its convenient features.
 The Velcro front opens fully for fetal monitoring and C-section incision checks, and the shoulder snaps make breastfeeding and IV access a breeze.

 A pregnant woman wears a dark gray labor and delivery gown with buttons, standing with one hand on her belly.
 In the background, packaging features an illustration of a person holding a newborn alongside the text frida mom.